 LOG to remote UDP server is also available.
 If set to UDP server, then LKM will send LOG data to remote UDP server device.

 User can restore to factory settings and force device to reboot.
-Factory settings restored for Client if the device in Client mode and factory settings are restored for Server if the device in Server mode.
+Factory settings restored by clicking "Restore Factory Configuration" button.

 In "Live Firmware Update" part: